-The person responsible for overseeing the provision for children with SEND, Safeguarding and managing the schools responsibility for meeting the medical needs of pupils is Miss C. Redpath (Headteacher).
+The persons responsible for overseeing the provision for children with SEND, Safeguarding and managing the schools responsibility for meeting the medical needs of pupils are the Co-Headteachers - Mrs P. Coe and Mrs N. Jackson.

-The person responsible for co-ordinating the day to day provision of education for pupils with SEND is Mrs P. Coe (Deputy Headteacher and SENCO).
-The SENCO holds a relevant qualification: Advanced Diploma in Educational Studies-SEN. Awarded by The University of Cambridge.
+The person responsible for co-ordinating the day to day provision of education for pupils with SEND is Mrs S. Worboys (SENCO).